Monday 17.08.2020 - Friday 21.08.2020

 Materials innovations enable new technological capabilities and drive major societal advancements but typically require long and costly development cycles.
 Materials Genome Engineering aims at realizing the transition to a new paradigm in materials development from a traditional "trial and error" mode to a "rationally designed experiments" mode.
 In this highly promising approach, thorough and reliable theoretical prediction and high-throughput screening are followed by experimental verification and technological implementation.
 Complementary efforts and the seamless integration of theory, computation and experiment, will result in a remarkable acceleration of the pace of new materials discovery, design and deployment.
 To fully take advantage of its potential, this novel scheme has to rely on cross-innovation and convergence of various scientific fields such as materials science, computer science, physics, chemistry as well as information and data science.

-The summer school targets Master students, Ph.D. students and (early-stage) Postdocs interested in or working on topics related to computational mechanics, machine learning and data-driven materials science.
+The summer school targets Master students, Ph.D. students and (early-stage) Postdocs interested in or working on topics related to computational and experimental high-throughput approaches, machine learning and data-driven materials science.
 For excellent students, up to 10 all-inclusive grants (travel support, accommodation, participation) will be available.
 More information are provided below.

 Arrival & Registration: